 The laid-back, local vibe of the Chesapeake Bay District makes it the perfect place to spend some time doing as the locals do.
 Whether heading out onto the calm waters of the bay, or sipping your way through the area’s unique breweries and wineries, a day in this neighborhood is a must-add to your Virginia Beach itinerary.

-Start your day with a Honey Cinnamon Latte and the Morning Hash at American Brew, located just steps away from the new Lesner Bridge.
+Start your day with a Honey Cinnamon Latte and the Morning Hash at American Brew, located just steps away from the new Lesner Bridge and Canoes art sculpture.
 This rustic spot is also a fully stocked whiskey bar, with more than 40 whiskeys in stock, if you’re really in vacation mode.

 Refuel with a pit stop to Commonwealth Brewing Company, who serves up their mouthwatering craft creations out of an old repurposed firehouse.
 With ample outdoor patio space, lawn games, and food trucks, this is a great place to spend an afternoon outside.
 While our beer recommendation changes based on what you’re eating, when in doubt go with one of their mainstays, Papi Chulo - a bold, unfiltered IPA with big body and just enough bitterness.

 Once your food has digested a bit, head back across the Lesner Bridge to Tula Adventure Sports, where you can rent kayaks and stand-up paddleboards for an afternoon spent exploring the creeks and waterways of Broad Bay, including First Landing State Park which is only a half-mile from where you’ll launch.
 Back in this area, you can navigate through the calm winding tidal creek, known as Long Creek, which has light currents and is a no wake zone - perfect for beginners and those just looking for some relaxing fun.